-How To Pass An MOT First Time
+How To Pass MOT First Time

-An MOT is done annually to test the safety of your vehicle.
+Pass MOT: An MOT is done annually to test the safety of your vehicle.
 This includes overall roadworthiness and exhaust emissions as required by UK law.
 If your car is older than three years, you need to do an MOT test every year as defined in the Road Traffic Act of 1988.

 MOT is compulsory and driving a vehicle without a valid MOT is essentially illegal.
 You will also receive a fine of up £1,000 and your insurance will be invalidated.
 To help you remember your MOT date, why not sign up for our free MOT text reminder?